 The fourth ARM SCM case study was led by Xie et al. (2005) who used the ARM March 2000 SGP cloud IOP to investigate the parameterizations of frontal clouds.
-Most SCMs were found to underestimate cloud water and with huge biases of both signs in cloud ice.
+Most SCMs were found to underestimate cloud water and to contain huge biases in cloud ice of both signs.
 The SCMs overall underestimate middle clouds, which also appeared in CRMs.
-They attributed some of these biases to the lack of subgrid-scale dynamical
+They attributed some of these biases to the lack of subgrid-scale dynamical forcing.

-A case study for the ARM Mixed-Phase Arctic Cloud Experiment (MPACE) was reported by Klein et al. (2010) Morrison et al. (2010).
+A case study for the ARM Mixed-Phase Arctic Cloud Experiment (MPACE) was reported by Morrison et al. (2009).
 They showed that for single-layer clouds, the simulated ice water path is generally consistent with observed values, the median SCM and CRM liquid water path is a factor-of-three smaller than observed.
 For multi-level clouds, however, the models generally overestimate liquid water path and strongly underestimate ice water path.
 Models with more sophisticated, two-moment treatment of cloud microphysics were found to produce a somewhat smaller liquid water path closer to observations.